apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Gabbard 2020 Merch]({{ site.baseurl }}/images/2020identity/merch/TG-merch.png)

 Buttons, stickers, yard signs[^fn7], shirts, oh my!
 No legibly-sized images of said products anywhere within the webstore, oh my!
 This is the first instance in which I have seen the monochromatic mark applied to a background with the full-colour gradient, and I appreciate it a good deal more.
 It is a smarter application, for sure.
-This is perfectly serviceable merchandise. *Nice, but I am not running out into traffic to buy anything.* I do wonder about that solid-colour t-shirt, though.
+This is perfectly serviceable merchandise. *Nice, but I am not running out into traffic to buy anything.*

+I do wonder about that solid-colour t-shirt, though.
 Her gradient clearly would screen quite poorly (and thus make economical production of shirts at scale a challenging proposition).
 Is it possible that there are further difficulties reproducing this mark, even in digital printing?
 It feels out-of-place to have one product so clearly lacking the vibrancy of the others.
 This identity is a prime candidate for dye sublimation, which one hopes the campaign will explore further in the future.
-Should one wish to buy one of those bland $30 t-shirts anyways, apparently Tulsi is telepathic!
+Should one wish to buy one of those bland, $30 t-shirts anyways, apparently Tulsi is telepathic!
 At no point in time during the checkout procedure is one asked which *size* of t-shirt they would like to order.

 Aloha, Senator Gabbard (D-Amascus)![^fn8] Until next time.